microsoft/vscode-languageserver-node/protocol/src/common/proposed.diagnostics.md

 	 * If the document is not marked as open `null` can be provided.
 	 */
 	version: integer | null;
-}
+};

 /**
  * An unchanged document diagnostic report for a workspace diagnostic result.
  *
  * @since 3.17.0 - proposed state
  */
-export interface WorkspaceUnchangedDocumentDiagnosticReport extends UnchangedDocumentDiagnosticReport {
+export type WorkspaceUnchangedDocumentDiagnosticReport = UnchangedDocumentDiagnosticReport & {

 	/**
 	 * The URI for which diagnostic information is reported.